Reading reflection #1 (due May 17)

 - There will be some questions that require reflection on your highlights.

 - They will be due before the following lecture.

-Remember you only need to complete four reflections over the term.
-There are eight available.
+- You only need to complete two reflections over the term.

-While reading or after reading "What a Year of Learning and Teaching Accessibility Taught Me" (Soueidan, 2019) please highlight portions of the text that evoke a strong response from you (positive, negative, or otherwise).
+While reading or after reading "What a Year of Learning and Teaching Accessibility Taught Me" (Soueidan, 2019) please highlight sentences in the text that evoke a strong response from you (positive, negative, or otherwise).

 Once done highlighting, please:

 - Select two highlights that evoked a strong response from you.

 - Explain what was your response and why each highlight evoked a strong response.

 Your responses can be submitted anytime before the lecture on May 17 to the reading reflection on Canvas.

 This reading reflection is worth 5% (5 points) of your final grade.